-You need to be able to perform musically and fluently (or have the motivation to work at and improve this skill).
+You need to be able to perform or have the motivation to work at and improve this skill.
 This can be on any instrument from voice to keyboard, guitar to drums and all the rest in between!
-You need to be confident and successful in your Year 8 Music lessons in order to be able to successfully access and enjoy GCSE Music.
+You need to understand and enjoy most of your Year 8 Music lessons in order to be able to successfully access GCSE Music